nioo-knaw/cloud-genomics/_episodes/02-logging-onto-cloud.md

 ## Important Note

-This lesson covers how to start a VM based on a already created image and template, and log in and out of a running instance
+This lesson covers how to start a VM based on a already created image and template, and log in and out of a running instance.
+This lesson is an adapted version of the [SURFsara HPC tutorial](https://doc.hpccloud.surfsara.nl/tutorials/)

 If you're returning post-workshop and want to launch your own instance, use follow the [SURFsara tutorial](https://doc.hpccloud.surfsara.nl/tutorials/) on how to create a template and instance from scratch.